lszeremeta/SDFEater/README.md

 If you have [Docker](https://docs.docker.com/engine/install/) installed, you can use a tiny SDFEater Docker image from [Docker Hub](https://hub.docker.com/r/lszeremeta/sdfeater).

 Because the tool is closed inside the container, you have to [mount](https://docs.docker.com/storage/bind-mounts/#start-a-container-with-a-bind-mount) local directory with your input file.
 The default working directory of the image is `/app`.
-You need to mount your local directory inside it (e.g. `/app/input`):
+You need to mount your the local directory inside it (e.g. `/app/input`):

 ```shell
 docker run -it --rm --name sdfeater-app --mount type=bind,source=/home/user/input,target=/app/input,readonly lszeremeta/sdfeater:latest